Saturday September 23rd – Thursday 28th, 2017

 From left to right, Kim Raatjes, Kevin Clune (mentor), Julie Freidman, Robyn Rodda, Avril Cornock, David Taylor, Julie Cowley, Krysia Hetherington, Elly Foster, Frank Drew, Robyn O’Connell (trainer).

 Kevin Clune a 2012 graduate was a successful funeral celebrant before completing the course, however he felt it lifted him to the next level and now he is one of the top (if not the top) male funeral celebrants in Perth.
-Kevin mentored the May courses in 2014, 2015, 2016 and I’m pleased to announce he will also be mentoring this May.
+Kevin mentored the May courses in 2014, 2015, 2016 and 2017.
 Participants have all said how much they have benefitted from his immense amount from his experience.

 Another graduate of that same course, Elaine Herrick, was Allison Monkhouse’s in house celebrant, a much-coveted role and now works for herself, with many requests from AM’s clients for her outstanding work.
 Elaine mentored the August 2014 course attendees and gave a real insight into the internal workings of a funeral company.
-Elaine very kindly has dinner with us on two nights and is there to support and help participants with preparations for their presentations on the Wednesday.
+Elaine often joins us for dinner a couple of nights and is there to support and help participants with preparations for their presentations on the Wednesday.

 Suzie Venn a graduate from 2015 was determined to be the best and on enrolling said “I will make you proud”.
 Having now conducted 500 funerals, recently Suzie was told by two different funeral directors that she is now thought of as the top female celebrant in Brisbane, her busy schedule certainly reflects that and yes I am proud!
 You can then understand why I am delighted to announce that Suzie will be mentoring the September 2017 course!